 A great means of lowering your CPA can be to kill off or lower bids on “head” or shorter terms and find more specific keywords from methods like:

 This increased clickability and improved relevance will lead to increases in Quality Score – that means a pricing discount and lower costs per click and per conversion.
-To get an idea of where the weaknesses in your account’s Quality Scores lie you can leverage the spreadsheet in the free Quality Score Toolkit.

 Again this is a similar tip with a different twist to our advice around drive more leads: here you want to look at your offer strategy with an eye towards inefficiencies.